 My husband and I are avid birders, and enjoy seeing lots of different kinds of birds in our yard.
 Our yard has its own life list in fact, with 124 species.
 Just in case anyone else's yards are jealous, I should point out to be fair that our yard has a lot of advantages in this respect, including being partially within and adjacent to a tidal saltmarsh in close proximity to the Chesapeake Bay and a migratory flyway (that and admittedly liberal rules for adding birds to the list, including flyovers.)

 So when we see a bird from the window that looks unusual, we tend to drop what we're doing and run for binoculars and, if necessary, field guides.
 The window over the kitchen sink looks out over the backyard... we don't have as many dishes as we once did.
 This weekend I looked out to see a small yellowish bird poking around a half-barrel "pond" we have on the deck.
 I thought it might be a Common Yellowthroat, which would be a nice bird, but I needed my binoculars to get a good look.
 Better than a yellowthroat, it was a Summer Tanager!
+This is not at all a normal bird for this area in January.
+It is called a "summer" tanager, after all.
+It's a bird of the treetops, where it eats mainly insects.
+It flew up into a tree but my husband was able to get some photos of it before it left.

 I love to garden (although I don't really have a naturally green thumb) and one of the things I love about it is seeing little creatures in my garden, birds and butterflies, etc. A lot of my gardening effort and daydreaming is focused on gardening for wildlife, including planting and encouraging native plants and removing invasives (this last involves much more effort in my case than I would really like).
 Doug Tallamy, in his book called "Bringing Nature Home," makes the point that native plants are of key importance for wildlife, especially birds, because those are for the most part the only plants that sustain large numbers of insects of various species.
 Even birds that we think of as seed-eaters feed their young on protein-rich insects.
 So I choose native plants wherever possible.